The Murphy Initiative for Justice and Peace came out of a search for the nonviolent Jesus in modern times.

 We invite you to become part of us.

-- Join our mailing list and receive an e-newsletter every week that spotlights one of the founding communities and offers perspectives on nonviolent social change.
+- Join our mailing list and receive our bi-weekly e-newsletter that spotlights one of the founding communities and offers perspectives on nonviolent social change.

 - Invite us to your forums.
 We are happy to speak about the issues as well as nonviolence as the most important tool for social change.